 In 2020, we entered into a term loan agreement with First Farmers Bank and Trust in the amount of \$4 million, which is secured by the assets of our Indiana subsidiary and a corporate guarantee.
 The agreement contains certain financial and non-financial covenants, which if not met, could result in an event of default pursuant to the terms of the loan.
-At March 31, 2022, the Indiana subsidiary was in non-compliance with one of its loan covenants.
-Subsequent to period-end, First Farmers Bank and Trust revised the covenant and the Indiana subsidiary returned to compliance.
+At June 30, 2022, the Indiana subsidiary was in compliance with its loan covenants.
 The ability of the Indiana subsidiary to meet its debt covenants over the next twelve months is dependent upon its operating performance.